-- Inappropriate institutional and governance arrangements, including the presence of corruption and weak systems of regulation and accountability. - Market failures and the misalignment of economic incentives. - Social and behavioral factors, including the lack of political and economic power of some groups (such as poor people, women, and indigenous peoples) that are particularly dependent on ecosystem services or harmed by their degradation.
+- Inappropriate institutional and governance arrangements, including the presence of corruption and weak systems of regulation and accountability. - Market failures and the misalignment of economic incentives. - Social and behavioral factors, including the lack of political and economic power of some groups (such as poor people, women, and indigenous peoples) that are particularly dependent on ecosystem services or harmed by their degradation. - Underinvestment in the development and diffusion of technologies that could increase the efficiency of use of ecosystem services and could reduce the harmful impacts of various drivers of ecosystem change. - Insufficient knowledge (as well as the poor use of existing knowledge) concerning ecosystem services and management, policy, technological, behavioral, and institutional responses that could enhance benefits from these services while conserving resources. - All these barriers are further compounded by weak human and institutional capacity related to the assessment and management of ecosystem services, underinvestment in the regulation and management of their use, lack of public awareness, and lack of awareness among decision-makers of both the threats posed by the degradation of ecosystem services and the - 24 opportunities that more sustainable management of ecosystems could provide.

-- Underinvestment in the development and diffusion of technologies that could increase the efficiency of use of ecosystem services and could reduce the harmful impacts of various drivers of ecosystem change. - Insufficient knowledge (as well as the poor use of existing knowledge) concerning ecosystem services and management, policy, technological, behavioral, and institutional responses that could enhance benefits from these services while conserving resources.
+25 The MA assessed 74 response options for eight ecosystem services and additional

-All these barriers are further compounded by weak human and institutional capacity related to the assessment and management of ecosystem services, underinvestment in the regulation and management of their use, lack of public awareness, and lack of awareness among decision-makers of both the threats posed by the degradation of ecosystem services and the opportunities that more sustainable management of ecosystems could provide.
+26 responses related to integrated ecosystem management and one driver, climate change.

-The MA assessed 74 response options for ecosystem services, integrated ecosystem management, conservation and sustainable use of biodiversity, and climate change.
-Many of these options hold significant promise for overcoming these barriers and conserving or sustainably enhancing the supply of ecosystem services.
-Promising options for specific sectors are shown in Box 2, while cross-cutting responses addressing key obstacles are described in the remainder of this section.
+- 27 Many of these options hold significant promise for overcoming these barriers and conserving - 28 or sustainably enhancing the supply of ecosystem services.
+Promising options for specific - sectors are shown in Box 2, while cross-cutting responses addressing key obstacles are - 30 described in the remainder of this section.
 [8]

-Institutions and Governance
+31 Institutions and Governance